Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Although most bolts are right-handed and they’re rotated in a right, clockwise direction, there are also left-handed ones or bolts that are rotated in a left, anti-clockwise direction when tightened.

-The former is commonly used, although there are cases when the left-handed ones are implemented to enable the benefits of reverse threading, like in the case with some lawnmower blades.
+The former is commonly used, although there are cases when left-handed ones are implemented to enable the benefits of reverse threading, like with some lawnmower blades.

-If these blades rotate in a clockwise direction, the bolt has to be fastened anti-clockwise to prevent loosening of the blade caused by the torque of the blade and vice versa.
+If these blades rotate clockwise, the bolt has to be fastened counterclockwise to prevent the blade from loosening due to the torque, and vice versa.

 Considering this, when replacing lawnmower blades with new ones or when you have to unscrew them for some other reason, it’s pivotal to check the shaft direction first to know if the bolt is reverse threaded or not and unscrew it properly, preventing any damage and injuries!